RealityETH/reality-eth-monorepo/packages/contracts/README.md

 `$ node deploy.js <Realitio|Arbitrator|ERC20> <network> <token_name> [<dispute_fee>] [<arbitrator_owner>]`

-This will add contract addresses to the existing deployed contract .json definitions, and deploy per-token versions in the format expected by the `realitio-dapp` ui.
+This will add contract addresses to the existing deployed contract .json definitions, and deploy per-token versions in the format expected by the `@reality.eth/dapp` ui.

 If the token or network was not previously supported, you will need to add its configuration files and run `npm run-script generate`.